Paul Eagle: Member of Parliament

 During the 2020 general election, Eagle was re-elected in Rongotai by a final margin of 19,207 votes.
 A list ranking of 47, lower than the previous election, was described by Eagle as a sign of the party's confidence in his ability to hold the seat.
 His personal policy of fast-tracking the development of a second Mount Victoria tunnel was at odds with his party's position.
 Since Eagle left the city council in 2017, mayor Justin Lester had suffered a shock defeat to Andy Foster in the 2019 election and Eagle had been frequently speculated as a possibility to run against Foster.
 During the 2020 Rongotai campaign Eagle was asked by fellow candidates Geoff Simmons and Nicole McKee to rule out running for the Wellington mayoralty in 2022, which he did after further questioning by journalists.

 In his two terms as a Member of Parliament, Eagle served on the governance and administration, transport and infrastructure and Māori affairs committees, and was deputy chair of the economic development, science and innovation committee from November 2017 to August 2018.
-His Newtown electorate office was closed in early 2022 for earthquake strengthening; the site was later occupied by a dentist's clinic.
-His current electorate office is located in Hataitai.

 Eagle took leave from Parliament between July and October 2022 to campaign, unsuccessfully, to be Mayor of Wellington.
 On 13 December 2022, Eagle announced that he would not be contesting the 2023 New Zealand general election.